koenrane/KR-new-site/content/Mode collapse in RL may be fueled by the update equation.md

 | 4   | wedding      | (1 - 0) - .5 = .5  | .88                     | 1                              |

 With probability $1$ as $t\to \infty$, $\pi_t(\text{wedding})\to 1$.
 You might think this is good, since wedding is in fact “optimal” at that state.
 This does not seem good.
 Here are a few kinds of explanations for why:
 1. Reward chisels circuits into policy networks.
 Here, the network can get arbitrarily many policy gradients towards “wedding.”
 Its logits just go up and up and up.
 Mode collapse.
 2. We want the reward to be _feedback_ about what kinds of completions are good (or, more abstractly, about what kinds of computations are good to run inside the network).
 We want a single situation to provide a _finite amount of updating._
 3. The system can get stuck in a local attractor.
 Imagine that we want the system to talk about parties at Chuck-E-Cheese in particular, and we give the system 2 reward if it says “We had a party at Chuck-E-Cheese.”
-But the system may never get there during training due to exploration issues, which are _exarcerbated by the network getting penalized relative to its on-policy value estimate_ $v_{t-1}(s)$_._
+But the system may never get there during training due to exploration issues, which are _exarcerbated by the network getting penalized relative to its on-policy value estimate_ $v_{t-1}(s)$.[^explore]

-   In other words, PPO actively updates against actions which aren’t known to beat current on-policy value $v^\pi_t(s)$.
+ [^explore]: In other words, PPO actively updates against actions which aren’t known to beat current on-policy value $v^\pi_t(s)$.
 The process penalizes exploration.

 This doesn’t seem limited to tabular TD-learning, or PPO in more realistic domains.
 EG vanilla policy gradient will also allow a system to extract an unbounded amount of reinforcement from a single kind of event (e.g. “wedding”).
 Unless very specific care is taken, Alex thinks this kind of failure happens by default in policy gradient methods.